MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/size-property-ado-stream.md

 ---
-title: Size Property (ADO Stream) ms.prod: access ms.assetid: deb84313-36d1-fa49-e4cd-daecab96f343
+title: Size roperty (ADO stream) ms.prod: accpess ms.assetid: deb84313-36d1-fa49-e4cd-daecab96f343
 ms.date: 06/08/2017
 ---

-# Size Property (ADO Stream)
+# Size property (ADO stream)

 **Applies to:** Access 2013 | Access 2016

 Indicates the size of the stream in number of bytes.

-## Return Values
+## Return values

 Returns a **Long** value that specifies the size of the stream in number of bytes.
 The default value is the size of the stream, or -1 if the size of the stream is not known.

 ## Remarks

- **Size** can be used only with open[Stream](http://msdn.microsoft.com/library/d49b1514-e0b4-0aca-d5c2-8266f3f4fe65%28Office.15%29.aspx) objects.
+**Size** can be used only with open [Stream](http://msdn.microsoft.com/library/d49b1514-e0b4-0aca-d5c2-8266f3f4fe65%28Office.15%29.aspx) objects.

 > [!NOTE]
 > Any number of bits can be stored in a **Stream** object, limited only by system resources.
 If the **Stream** contains more bits than can be represented by a **Long** value, **Size** is truncated and therefore does not accurately represent the length of the **Stream**.

 ## See also